English

 Conducting a search is a very complicated and technical process.
 It is a good idea to hire a registered patent agent or a search firm to do a search for you.
 A lawyer or a search firm has the expertise needed to compare your invention to other inventions and determine whether your invention is likely to be new and different enough from what others have done to warrant protection.

-For more information about the patent process, refer to the Canadian Intellectual Property Office.
+Click here to find a patent agent from the Canadian College of Patent Agents and Trademark Agents.
+For the most up-to-date information about the patent process, refer to the Canadian Intellectual Property Office.

 You now have 3 options: